arungudelli/angularjswiki/content/en/httpclient/get.md

 toc = true  # Show table of contents? true/false
-type = "docs"  # Do not modify. parentdoc = "httpclient" prev="httpclient"
+type = "docs"  # Do not modify. parentdoc = "httpclient" prev="observable"
 featured="Angular.png"
 authors = ["admin"]
-summary ="All methods in Angular `HttpClient` return an RxJS Observable." keywords=["Angular HttpClient Observable"]
+summary ="To make http get request in Angular, we can make use of `HttpClient.get()` request method." keywords=["Angular HttpClient get method","http get request angular"]

 # Add menu entry to sidebar.

 linktitle = "get"
 [menu.httpclient]
   parent = "HttpClient"
-  weight = 1
+  weight = 4

 +++

-To get the data from the server we can make use of Angular `HttpClient.get()` request method.
+To make http get request in Angular, we can make use of `HttpClient.get()` request method.

 **`HttpClient.get()` method is an asynchronous method that performs an HTTP get request in Angular applications and returns an Observable.
 And that Observable emits the requested data when the response is received from the server.**